dmidlo/histdata.com-tools/docs/temporal-sidecar-performance.md

 - Keep CPU/file workers at `get_pool_cpu_count(cpu_utilization)`.
 - Keep Influx workers at `1` until a live Influx target is available.
 - Keep the production batch default at `64` work items per child workflow.
+- Keep the production fan-out default at `4` parallel child workflows.

 The sidecar has fixed orchestration overhead, so repository-only and single-item jobs can be slower than foreground.
 That tradeoff is acceptable for